ariga/atlas/doc/md/lint/analyzers.md

 #### BC101 {#BC101}

-Renaming a table is a backward-incompatible change that can cause errors during deployment (migration) phase if applications running the previous version of the schema refer to the old name in their statements.
+Renaming a table is a backward-incompatible change that can cause errors during deployment (migration) if applications running the previous version of the schema refer to the old name in their statements.
 For example:

 ```sql